threefoldfoundation/threefold_data/content/blog/tf_chain/tf_chain.md

 <br/>

 An exciting feature that comes with TF Chain 3.0 is a totally new peer-to-peer billing framework for Internet capacity provisioning and workload deployment.
 This module allows for all functionalities of the ThreeFold Grid to be provisioned peer-to-peer between users and farmers.
-Therefore, the ThreeFold Token now also lives on the Polkadot network [Link to TFT on 3 chains post], allowing it to bridge back and forth from the Stellar network and potentially from other chains in the future.
+Therefore, the ThreeFold Token now also lives on the Polkadot network, allowing it to bridge back and forth from the Stellar network and potentially from other chains in the future.

 <br/>